Wikia/guidelines/Selenium/CodingConventions.md

 ## Variables & constants naming

-The following rules apply to naming variables and constants:
+The following rules apply to naming variables and constants.

 ### variables

-name of a variable should start with lower case letter and use cammelCase
+Name of a variable should start with lower case letter and use cammelCase.

 ```java
 public List<String> choosePhotos(int photoNum){